 from Dr. Aviva Romm (more on her below in the resources section) for more on what herbs to stay away from (though this is not a comprehensive list).
 Of course, if you are at all unsure about the safety of a particular herb during pregnancy, play it safe and don't use it until consulting your resources.

 is my go-to first responder herb for so many immune and bacterial issues, and I am delighted that studies

-have been done indicating its safety in pregnancy, even over the long-term.
+have been done indicating its usefulness in pregnancy, even over the long-term.
 It is easy to take as an extract in a little water, tea, or juice and should be consumed in relatively large doses.
-See our Echinacea Dosage Chart below and cut the dose in half (1 drop per 4 lbs of body weight) if your symptoms are not yet acute.
+See our Echinacea Dosage Chart below and cut the dose in half (1 drop per 4 lbs of body weight) if your presentation is not yet acute.